DosX-dev/BatchToApp/README.md

  * Comments removing (all lines starting with `::` or `rem` will be removed)
  * Unnecessary characters removing (this means reducing the number of line breaks, removing extra spaces)

+The program can also obfuscate scripts.
+There is a `Replace commands` function that causes some of the calls to get confused.
+There are 2 modes of mark obfuscation:
+ * `Points` (only changes names)
+ * `Points + Junks` (changes names and adds junk marks)

 ## Developer notes
 > [!WARNING]
 > Antiviruses treat packed files with contempt, so false positives may appear.
 It's sad, but these are the realities.
 Ignore this or install a valid CodeSigning digital signature on the file